TNO/PySub/README.md

 # PySub
 PySub is a python package with a modelling framework containing tools to predict subsidence caused by mining activities and can make subsidence prognoses, show the results and relevant statistical characteristics.
-PySub is developed within in the KEM-16 project as an element of a wider toolbox with the aim to model and show how contributions from multiple mining activities be discriminated.
-No new development of PySub is anticipated.
+PySub is developed within in the KEM-16 project as an element of a wider toolbox with the aim to model and show how contributions from multiple mining activities are discriminated.
+No further development of PySub is anticipated.
 The output consists of overview text files, a variety of figures and stored models.
 It builds on top of other open source packages: numpy, xarray, pandas, numba, shapely, shapefile, osgeo, pyproj, descartes, matplotlib, cartopy, tqdm, adjustText and scipy.
 In this README the following is covered:
 - [Installation](#installation)